OasisLMF/GenerateDocs/src/sections/Oasis-models.rst

 in the OED location file.
 It is similar to the ``exposure`` feature in the oasislmf package, but can be deployed as a model in it's own right to model deterministic losses which can then be passed through the Oasis financial module.

+This model is availible to use `here <https://github.com/OasisLMF/OasisModels/tree/develop/DeterministicModel>`_.

 ----

 Paris Windstorm
 ****************

 This is very small, single peril model used for demonstration of how to build a simple model in Oasis.

+This model is availible to use `here <https://github.com/OasisLMF/OasisModels/tree/develop/ParisWindstorm>`_.

 ----